azureautomation/get-status-of-azure-v2-vm/README.md

 - ResourceGroupName input parameter.
 Specify the name of the resource group for the VM.

-- An Automation Connection asset called AzureRunAsConnection that contains the information for connecting with Azure using a service principal.
+- An Automation Account system assigned managed identity.
 This is required only if LoginToAzure is $true.

 OPTIONAL